 - Parody: Itchy & Scratchy Land is an extensive parody of the Disney Theme Parks, particularly Walt Disney World (Orlando, Florida).
-When the robots run amok, the episode also spoofs Jurassic Park and another Michael Crichton work, Westworld.
+When the robots run amok, the episode also spoofs Michael Crichton's film, Westworld.
 Even Marge's bird sanctuary isn't as calm as she thought it might be — The Birds are wreaking havoc there in a cutaway!
 Also, Euro Itchy & Scratchy Land was such a failure the employee working at the ticket booth feared for his wage.

-- Robot War: The Simpsons have to fight murderous robots.
+- Robot War: The Simpsons have to fight murderous robots at the climax.

 - Shoe Slap: Marge points out that violence isn't so funny what it happens to you.
 Bart says that it is funny watching it happen to someone else, which Lisa demonstrates by tossing her shoe at Bart.
 Marge does find it funny, before sending Lisa to her room.

 - Shoo Out the New Guy: Long before Poochie came along, there was a previous attempt to add new characters to the I&S universe with "the short-lived Itchy & Scratchy & Friends Hour", as Bart explains it.
 Among the now-forgotten characters whose merchandise still hasn't been sold off: Disgruntled Goat (whom Bart actually liked), Uncle Ant, and Ku Klux Klam.

 - Later retconned in "The Day The Violence Died", when it's revealed that Disgruntled Goat was created by Roger Meyers Sr. long before the "Hour" was aired.